EricRob/IntelligentDiagnosis/legacy/README.md

 ### --no_write

 Skip writing binary files.
 All normal functions of writing will execute, except the final step of writing to the binary file.
+Note: this is used for patch data creation.

 Default: *False*